nmattei/cmps6790/syllabus.md

 * All work will be due **at class time on the day assigned**.
 This means turning things in during or after class is considered late.
 This will be consistent throughout the semester.

 ### Late Work Policy
-All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).  **Any late work without prior authorization will not be accepted and count as a 0.**
+All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).  **Any late work without prior authorization, or a late token in the case of projects, will not be accepted and count as a 0.**

 ### Late Tokens
-At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **projects or readings only, they may not be used for milestones or labs**.
+At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **projects, labs, or readings only, they may not be used for milestones**.
 Each token is worth one additional day, to use at your discretion.
 These tokens have no cash value but are worth 0.5% of your total grade at the end of the semester.
 Note that you cannot use a late token if lab solutions have already been presented in class.

 ### Final Grade Policy
 The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.